Haggai

 Haggai 1:13-15

-Then Haggai, the Lord's messenger, gave this message of the Lord to the people: 'I am with you,' declares the Lord.
-So the Lord stirred up the spirit of Zerubbabel son of Shealtiel, governor of Judah, and the spirit of Joshua son of Jehozadak, the high priest, and the spirit of the whole remnant of the people.
-They came and began to work on the house of the Lord Almighty, their God, on the twenty-fourth day of the sixth month in the second year of King Darius.
+Hagai the messenger of ADONAI conveyed this message of ADONAI to the people: "'I am with you,' says ADONAI."
+ADONAI roused the spirit of Z'rubavel the son of Sh'alti'el, governor of Y'hudah, and the spirit of Y'hoshua the son of Y'hotzadak, the cohen hagadol, and the spirits of all the rest of the people; so that they came and began to work on the house of ADONAI-Tzva'ot their God.
+This was on the twenty-fourth day of the sixth month of the second year of Daryavesh the king.

 This repentance got them back into line with the priorities of God as they were able to hear the Spirit of God.
 This led to obedience and the work began on the temple.
 This same pattern is at work in the lives of God's people today; God can and will give us a message of correction to refocus our priorities on His will.
 If we repent and listen to the Holy Spirit, He will lead us in His perfect will.